 Science at Holy Cross Catholic Primary School

 Our children are involved in a wide range of activities that are practical, relevant, co-operative and stimulating.
 We aim to give children an understanding of the scientific concepts – not just facts, and an understanding of scientific processes.
 This includes the development of a range of skills which include asking questions, discussing, predicting, planning an investigation, fair testing, methods of recording, how to interpret findings and evaluating them.
 In addition we aim to foster social awareness and responsibility, self-reliance, independent and reflective thinking.
+At Holy Cross, we have a coherently planned and sequenced curriculum which has been carefully designed and developed with the need of every child at the centre of what we do.
+We want to equip our children with not only the minimum statutory requirements of the science National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.

-·To encourage and develop children’s curiosity and fascination with their world.
+- To encourage and develop children’s curiosity and fascination with their world.

-·To develop a balance of scientific skills using an investigative, illustrative and focused task approach.
+- To develop a balance of scientific skills using an investigative, illustrative and focused task approach.

-·To develop the attitudes of curiosity, open-mindedness, perseverance, tolerance, co-operation, responsibility, critical awareness and originality.
+- To develop the attitudes of curiosity, open-mindedness, perseverance, tolerance, co-operation, responsibility, critical awareness and originality.

-·To encourage awareness of science and scientific advances outside the classroom.
+- To encourage awareness of science and scientific advances outside the classroom.

-·To provide science education which will be challenging to all pupils and ensure equality of opportunities.
+- To provide science education which will be challenging to all pupils and ensure equality of opportunities.

 - To encourage and develop the children's ability to ask and answer their own questions.